Program Details

 Sample Courses

-ECON 1001 - Introduction to Microeconomics
+ECON 1002 - Introduction to Macroeconomics

 An introduction to the major tools and policy problems of microeconomics.
 Economic analysis is applied to a variety of contemporary issues such as taxation, pollution, wage determination, poverty, market power, and international trade.